theOGognf/rl8/README.rst

   by most practitioners and use cases.
 * `TorchRL`_: TorchRL is PyTorch's RL library that's focused on efficient, modular, documented, and tested RL building blocks and algorithm implementations aimed at supporting research in RL.
-TorchRL is a direct dependency of **rlstack**.
+TorchRL is a direct dependency of **rl8**.

 .. _`Automatic Mixed Precision (AMP)`: https://pytorch.org/docs/stable/amp.html
 .. _`RL Games`: https://github.com/Denys88/rl_games